Disclaimer: No intention is being made to infringe upon J K Rowling's copyright as the author of a fabulous range of books.

 'Oh, okay,' said Miss Cully, looking awkward and pulling back the proffered treat.

-'Well, maybe just one then,' said Minerva, going to the girl's bedside and taking the frog.
-'I was addicted to these as a kid,' she chuckled as she unwrapped it.
+'Well, perhaps just one then,' said Minerva, going to the girl's bedside and taking the frog.
+'I was addicted to these as a kid,' grinning as she unwrapped it.

 'Really?' grinned a now buoyant Josephine Cully.
 'Me too.
 Now, I mean.'